'Over the wall' drainage project

 • reduce the risk of surface water flooding for coastal communities in Shoreham and in the longer term for other areas of West Sussex and beyond

-• demonstrate what works best and what doesn’t work in terms of ‘over the wall' drainage for waterfront developments
+• demonstrate what works well and what doesn’t work in terms of ‘over the wall' drainage for waterfront developments

 • work with developers in Shoreham Harbour regeneration to trial the ‘over the wall’ approach for design of drainage, along with other sustainable approaches such as rainwater harvesting and re-use